 What Is A Third-Party Work Accident?

 Employers in California are required to provide their employees with workman’s compensation insurance coverage.
-This insurance will provide an employee that is injured on the job with certain benefits, such as a portion of their normal income while they are recovering as well as medical benefits.
+This insurance will provide an employee who is injured on the job with certain benefits, such as a portion of their normal income while they are recovering as well as medical benefits.
 In return, the employee is not allowed to sue the employer for the injuries they sustained.
 However, this does not prevent the employee from pursuing any other party that may be liable for their injury.
-Following are some examples of when an injured employee may be able to sue a third party for compensation.
+Following are some examples of when an injured employee may be able to sue a third party for compensation, leading to a third party personal injury claim.

 - If an employee is using a machine to carry out their duties and the machine causes injury due to having been defectively designed, the employee may be able to pursue a lawsuit against the manufacturer of the machine.